 - If you still have superficial scratches present on the floor after this initial treatment, follow up by wiping on them with an alcohol-drenched piece of cloth.

-How to remove deep scuffs, gouges and scartches from vinyl flooring?
+How do I remove deep scuffs, gouges and scratches from vinyl flooring?

 The procedure detailed above won’t work for deeper scratches.
-In addition, use this method to remove light scuffs and gouges where above strategy doesn’t work for you.
-It involves using a PU cleaner, as elaborated below:
+In these cases, you’ll need a PU cleaner, as elaborated below:

-- To start off, lightly sand the scratched floor area using fine-grit sandpaper.
+- To start, lightly sand the scratched floor area using fine-grit sandpaper.
 This helps to level up the surface by getting rid of any protruding edges and particles.

 - Finish off the surface preparation by dusting the surface with a piece of cotton clothing.